jfroelich/rss-reader/src/slideshow-notes.md

 - in onUnsubscribe, I still need to implement how the UI updates if the slide currently shown was removed.

+* TODO: enable swipe left and right for navigation

 # Notes on broadcast channels

 Should poll channel really be distinct from db?
 Not so sure anymore.